WPChill/rsvp/readme.txt

 * Birthdays
 * And much much more

-The plugin front-end can be easily modified via admin options screen.
-All attendees can be viewed and managed in the admin area.
-If you want even more functionality check out <a target="_new" href="https://www.rsvpproplugin.com/">RSVP Pro</a> which has many more features to make running your events a little easier (because no matter what events can be tough).
+Many options to customize the front-end accessible from the WordPress admin area.
+Attendee management is available via WordPress admin.
+If you want even more functionality check out <a target="_new" href="https://www.rsvpproplugin.com/">RSVP Pro</a> which gives you the ability to do multiple events, setup reminder emails, translate easier and much much more.

-The RSVP Plugin installation guide is located at <a href="https://www.rsvpproplugin.com/knowledge-base/installing-free-version/">https://www.rsvpproplugin.com/knowledge-base/installing-free-version/</a>.
+<a href="https://www.rsvpproplugin.com/knowledge-base/installing-free-version/">RSVP Plugin installation guide</a>.

 = FEATURES =
-* Open or closed attendee lists
+* Open registration or private attendee list
 * Custom questions
-* Import/export attendees
+* Import and export attendees
-* Ability to add additional attendees
+* Ability for attendees to add additional guests
 * Easy to customize text
-* No need to know a passcode to RSVP
+* Passcode or no passcode to RSVP
-* Ability to set a passcode per attendee
 * Easy attendee management
-* Relate attendees to make it easier for groups and families to RSVP together
+* Associate attendees to make it easier for groups/families to RSVP all at the same time
 * Email notifications

 = ADDITIONAL FEATURES IN <a target="_new" href="https://www.rsvpproplugin.com/">RSVP Pro</a> =